 The MCSD traffic enforcement program focuses on inspections of CMVs that have been stopped due to traffic violations.
 The program also focuses on non-CMV vehicles that have committed traffic violations within close proximity of a CMV.
 Performance Objective: Increase the total number of inspections derived from traffic enforcement activities.
-During FY 2015 MCSD conducted 1388 inspections in conjunction with traffic enforcement activities.
-There were 1,359 traffic enforcement inspections in FY 2016, 1,691 for FY 2017, 1411 for FY 18, and 1334 for FY 19.
+During FY 19 MCSD conducted 4147 inspections in conjunction with traffic enforcement activities, 3319 in FY 2020, 6994 in FY 2021 and 9438 in FY 2022.
+Traffic Enforcement violations for FY 23 (Not Shown in Chart) are projected to be 14,716.

-For FY 2021-2023, MCSD proposes to increase the total number of inspections derived from traffic enforcement by at least 10%, with a much larger increase expected by the end of CY 2023, as well as traffic enforcement without inspection by at least 10%.
-Data to date show an average of 2400 traffic citations per quarter, a marked increase due to additional overtime and non MCSD troopers assisting in MCSD traffic enforcement details.
+For FY 2024-2026, MCSD proposes to increase the total number of CMV inspections derived from traffic enforcement by at least 9%, from 14,716 in FY 2023 to 15,158 in FY 2024, 15,612 in FY 2025 and 16,080 in 2026.
+Data to date show an average of 2400 traffic citations per quarter, a marked increase due to additonal overtime and non MCSD troopers assisting in MCSD traffic enforcement details.
 Traffic enforcement with or without inspection by the MCSD and non- MCSD troopers will focus on driver behavior to include speeding, work zone speeding and safety, impaired driving, distracted driving, cell phone usage, and texting while driving.
 The MCSD also focuses on seat belt usage, CMV driver fatique, prohibited operations, and DACH and Federal OOS violations.
 This information is updated into the Daily Activity Report and can be accessed as needed to provide information for quarterly reporting.